Jaweki/Node.js-and-OOP-Design-Patterns/README.md

 Hey, Documentation should be fun to read.
 You're welcome!

-# DESING PATTERNS - Common in Object Orineted Program Design | Node.js
+# DESING PATTERNS - Common in Object Orieneted Program Design | Node.js

 This Repositorys' main aim is to illustrate the variety of common Design Patterns used in Object Oriented Design; in this context Node.js was used (No frameworks).
 Get started simply, by running `node index.js` the code in the terminal pointing to the directories [1.
 Without Pattern]() and [2.
 With Pattern](), to see the difference via console outputs of when the a design pattern has not been used and when it has been used.
+Continue reading to understand...

 ## Overview

-Each Pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.
+Each Pattern describes a problem which occurs over and over again in the software developement environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.

 Design Pattern Essentials: